dotnet/linker/docs/design/compiler-generated-code-handling.md

 }
 ```

+### Compiler dependent behavior

+Since the problems are all caused by compiler generated code, the behaviors depend on the specific compiler in use.
+The main focus of this document is the Roslyn C# compiler right now.
+Mainly since it's by far the most used compiler for .NET code.
+That said, we would like to design the solution in such a way that other compilers using similar patterns could also benefit from it.

+It is expected that other compilers (for example the F# compiler) might have other patterns which are also problematic for trimmers.
+These should be eventually added to the document as well, but may require new solutions not discussed in here yet.

-## A - Closure rewrite expected behavior
+## A - Roslyn closure rewrite expected behavior

-In order to create a lambda method with captured variables, the compiler will generate a closure class which stores the captured values and the lambda method is then generated as a method on that class.
+In order to create a lambda method with captured variables, the Roslyn compiler will generate a closure class which stores the captured values and the lambda method is then generated as a method on that class.
 Currently compiler doesn't propagate attributes to the generated methods.

 ### A1 - `RequiresUnreferencedCode` with lambda